vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 * Around 1:30 PM: I placed an order for spinach masala dosa at Udupi Palace.

 * Around 1:35 PM: I received my order and left the restaurant.

+## Monday May 25

+I made a trip to downtown Berkeley.
+I wore a mask while I was in the downtown region.

+* Around 3:38 PM: I entered Trader Joe's.
+I used the entrance from the garage, that happened to not have a line.

+* 3:47 PM: I finished checking out.
+The store clerk's name was Rita.

+* 3:50 PM: I placed an order for spinach masala dosa at Udupi Palace.

+* 3:55 PM: I picked up my order and paid by cash.